 79% of the respondents stated that building dedicated bikes lanes to increase cycling safety was very important, while 54% also thought that it was very important to connect cycling routes.

-The proposed Shaw Road cycle lane would provide a safe connection from Upper to Lower Gibsons for all modes of active transportation.
+The Shaw Road Advisory Bike Lanes will provide a safe connection from Upper to Lower Gibsons for all modes of active transportation.

 Advisory Bike Lanes in Gibsons

 The Town of Gibsons will be installing advisory bike lanes on Shaw Road in May.
 While similar to standard bike lanes (which are marked on pavement by solid white lines), advisory bike lanes are used on narrow low-volume streets and are marked with dashed lines.
 Advisory bike lanes give cyclists riding space, but are also available for vehicles if needed to pass oncoming traffic.
 This concept has been used in other towns and cities in Canada and the US, but not on the Sunshine Coast.

 There are many residential two-way streets where cars and bikes negotiate relatively narrow roads already; advisory bike lanes simply formalize the existing rules of the road, while the painted lines remind drivers of the space they are required to give cyclists.

 How they work :